tandt53/hashnode-posts/state-management.md

 ignorePost: false
 ---

 Besides well-organized code in a scenario, it is necessary to manage values going through that scenario, especially in End-2-End scenario.
-Thus, this post will suggest an flow of those values inside an automation test case.
+Thus, this post will suggest a flow of those values inside an automation test case.
 ![State-Management](https://cdn.hashnode.com/res/hashnode/image/upload/v1665497896647/PUTI3h7X30.png?auto=compress)

 There are 2 main levels:
 - Test: includes all steps that are behavior(s) and verifications.
-And the values will be call as `entities or DAO`.
+And the values will be called as `entities or DAO`.
 - Page Object: as defined in [Martin Fowler's post](https://martinfowler.com/bliki/PageObject.html), it includes methods inside a page or fragment/layout of a page.

 ## State
-The term `state` is related to status of application during execution.
+The term `state` is related to the status of an application during execution.
 It can be represented by individual values or combined properties to form object(s).
-In a test case, it is usually created, transferred, updated for business actions and checked for verification.
+In a test case, it is usually created, transferred, updated for business actions, and checked for verification.

 ## Example 01
 Let's take a simple example: